phetsims/gas-properties/doc/model.md

 ### Container

-work, no work
+The left wall of the container is movable in the _Ideal_ and _Explore_ screens.
+Use it to resize the container, which changes volume `V`.

+In the _Ideal_ screen, the movable wall does no work.
+While the container is being resized, the sim is paused.
+After completing the resize, particles are redistributed in the new volume.

-In the _Explore_ screen, the left (movable) wall does work on particles.
+In the _Explore_ screen, the movable wall does work on particles.
+It changes the kinetic energy of particles by changing their speed.
 After a collision with the left wall occurs, the new X component of a particle's velocity is `-( particleVelocity.x - leftWallVelocity.x )`.

-Speed limit on _Explore_ wall.
+When resizing the container in the _Explore_ screen, there is a speed limit on the wall when making the container smaller.
+This speed limit prevents pressure from changing too dramatically, which would make it too easy to blow the lid off of the container.

 ### Hold Constant

-Describe "Hold Constant" modes for _Ideal_ screen.
+TODO: Describe "Hold Constant" modes for _Ideal_ screen.

 ### Misc

-Temperature and particles added to container, Gaussian distribution
+TODO: Describe how initial velocity of particles is determined.
+Angle is random for a "dispersion" range.
+Speed is based on a Gaussian distribution of temperature.